Georgakopoulos-Soares-lab/hdna_rdna_homo_sapiens/README.md

-# H-DNA & Mirror Repeats in Human Genome
+# Ribosomal DNA arrays are the most H-DNA rich element in the human genome

 # Introduction